DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

     mistakes in the original text, added as a deliberate critique of content on YouTube).

-[^06chapter5_20]: The Tumblr-based art project Webcam Tears features YouTube videos
+[^06chapter5_20]: The Tumblr-based art project Webcam Tears featuring YouTube videos
     of people crying is another example.

 [^06chapter5_21]: Christian ‘Joe Swanberg, Intimacy, and the Digital Aesthetic’, p.